HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Creational Patterns.md

 ### Problem

 Your system consists of a family of related products.
 These products also have different variants.
 You need a way to create these products so that the products match the the same variant.
-The exact variants of the family of  products are decided during runtime, somewhere else in the code (similar to product creation in a factory method)
+The exact variants of the family of  products are decided during runtime somewhere else in the code (similar to product creation in a factory method)

 ![Abstract Factory](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/copyright%20free%20drawings/Abstract%20Factory.png)